How to use Collaborate Ultra to connect with recent graduates

 Below is one example of how this activity can be used with students.

-- Use Collaborate to connect all participants.
+- Use Teams to connect all participants.
 If you are not familiar with this technology, ask for assistance from the Digital Education team.

 - The session is recorded for reviewing.